 In addition to completing the required courses for the Bachelor of Music degree, all music majors must perform a public recital on their major instrument or voice to demonstrate knowledge of applicable solo performance literature and competency in its preparation.
-For Music Education majors, a recital of 30 minutes of music must be presented during the semester following the successful completion of MUA 362; for Music Performance majors, a recital of 45 minutes of music must be presented during the semester of enrollment in MUA 462.
-In addition, Music Performance majors must perform a recital of 30 minutes during the semester of enrollment in MUA 362.
+Students enrolled in the Music Education Specialization, must present a recital of 30 minutes of music (Senior Recital) no later than the semester following the successful completion of MUA 362; for students enrolled in the Music Performance Specialization, a recital of 30 minutes of music must be performed during the semester of enrollment in MUA 362 (Junior Recital), and a recital of 45 minutes of music must be presented during the semester of enrollment in MUA 462 (Senior Recital).
 All recitals must be approved by a quorum of the Music Faculty no later than three weeks prior to the scheduled performance.
-No recitals may be presented after the last official day of classes or during the final examination period of the applicable semester.
+No recitals may be presented after the last official day of classes or during the Final Examination Week of the applicable semester.